-Compact, low-growing, evergreen shrub that is twiggy and dense with a spreading to rounded form.
-Leaves are lance-shaped to elliptic and notably smaller, 1/2 to 2 inches long, than other azalea hybrids making it the wonderful bonzai plant that it was originally bred to be.
-Showy, funnel-shaped, wavy, pink blushed, white flowers, 2 1/2 to 3 inches wide.
-Flowers are borne from May to June.
-Prune immediately after flowering so you won’t cut off any of next year’s flower buds.
-Plant as you would any of the other azaleas: high and in well-drained, acidic soil, rich with organic matter.
+This Japanese azalea is a hybridization between R. indicum and R. simsii and has a compact, low, spreading to rounded form that is twiggy and dense.
+Even the leaves are notably smaller, making it the wonderful bonzai plant that it was originally bred to be.
+Kimi-Maru has single, pink flowers with darker pink margins that bloom in late spring.
+Plant as you would any of the other azaleas: high and in well-drained, acid soil, rich with organic matter.
 This is a front of the border azalea because of its lower height.
 Perfect for the smaller garden.
 Satsukis seem to be able to handle a little more sunlight than most azaleas, but this does not mean “hot” sun.
 Filtered light is still best.
-This Japanese azalea is a hybridization between Rhododendron indicum and Rhododendron simsii.
+The Satsuki are often pruned in the the Japanese garden.
+If this is the look you are trying to obtain, remember, prune immediately after flowering, so you won’t cut off any of next years buds.
 Though azaleas have a potentially large list of possible pest and disease problems, they are usually trouble free if planted correctly in proper cultural conditions.

 Google Plant Images: click here!